Tyflomate/advent_of_code_generator/README.md

 ### Generate

+This command will create a directory for the day DAY with the ruby file class to solve the puzzle and the input file.

-For this gem to work, we need to use you Advent of code session cookie in order to fetch your input.
+For this command to work, we need to use you Advent of code session cookie in order to fetch your input.
 You can find it in the cookies of https://adventofcode.com/2022/day/DAY/input.
 Add it to you environment variables as:

 ```